 Vista car accident statistics show that there’s a crash roughly every 1.3 days.
 If you travel on any of the city’s main roads or highways, the risk of an accident is greater.

 While you may exercise reasonable care behind the wheel, not everyone else will.
-Drivers regularly speed, drive while distracted, get behind the wheel after having a few drinks, and engage in other unsafe behaviors.
-If you’re in an accident, Petrov Law Firm will be there to help you pick up the pieces and move forward.
+Drivers regularly speed, drive while distracted, get behind the wheel after having a few drinks, and engage in other unsafe behaviors, even if you’re paying attention on the road or waiting at a red light.
+If you’re in an accident, Petrov Personal Injury Lawyers will be there to help you pick up the pieces and move forward.

 Our award-winning Vista car accident attorneys have over 20 years of experience and have been advocating for crash victims in Southern California since 2012.
 In that time, we’ve won over $40 million in settlements and verdicts on behalf of clients just like you.